kaishx/paper_trader/README.md

 ---

 > **Note:** Code was written by me with assistance from AI.
 All mathematical logic has been manually reviewed and verified.
-This project is a proof of concept and may still contain bugs and heuristic parameter choices.
+This project is a proof of concept and DEFINITELY CONTAINS bugs and heuristic parameter choices.